frissyn/ReplCustoms/CONTRIBUTING.md

 ### Describing Your Pull Request
 In the RC repository, we like to use emojis to describe and classify our changes; here's a list for you to check before you get started.

-+ 🔥 The Fire emoji is for changes that mark a file ready for a new release
++ 🔥 The Fire emoji is for changes that mark a file ready for a *new release*.
-+ ✏️ The Pencil emoji is for minor *changes* to a file such as spelling errors or syntax changes.
++ ✏️ The Pencil emoji is for minor *changes* to a file such as *spelling errors* or *syntax changes*.
 + 🖋️ The Pen emoji is for minor *additions* to a file such as a new feature.
-+ ❗ The Exclamation emoji is for changes to information such as new info in the Markdown files.
++ ❗ The Exclamation emoji is for *changes* to information such as *new info* in the Markdown files.
-+ ➕ The Plus emoji is for the addition of a file that didn't exist before.
++ ➕ The Plus emoji is for the *addition* of a file that didn't exist before.
-+ ⭐ The Star emoji is for the addtiotion of a feature that didn't exist before.
++ ⭐ The Star emoji is for the *addition* of a feature that didn't exist before.

 ### Modifying the Code